GameServerManagers/LinuxGSM-Docs/commands/update.md

 Short: `./gameserver u`

-Update will check for an update.
-If there is an update it will download and apply it, restarting the server if already running.
-If there is no update LinuxGSM will take no action.
+Update will check for any available update, taking no action if no update is available.
+If there is an update it will apply the update, restarting the server if already running.

 ## Automatic update